Complementary And Alternative Therapies For Osteoarthritis

 Like any person with a chronic disease, a person with osteoarthritis may be more prone to depression.
 You may worry about becoming increasingly unable to perform activities of daily living or doing things you enjoy.
 The capacity to adapt, cope and continue full function varies greatly among patients.
 Some patients feel disabled by their symptoms, but only a very small percentage will ever become severely disabled.
 A positive outlook, focusing on what you are able to do rather than what you are unable to do, can be immensely helpful.
-Some people find that meditation and other stress-reduction techniques help them to relax and better adjust the pace of their lives to the limitations imposed by their arthritis.
+Some people find that psychological counseling, meditation and stress-reduction techniques help them to relax and better adjust to the limitations imposed by their arthritis.

 The Bottom Line

 Recognize that for many unproven approaches, uncertainty about benefit and risk must be accepted before pursuing treatment.
 For example, small studies may find benefit for a particular approach, but if the patients in the study were highly selected (for example, taking no other medications and having no other major health problems besides their arthritis), that same approach may not work for others.
 A particular source of concern is that the treatment may interact with another medication, something the small studies cannot predict.
 Finally, keep in mind that herbs and supplements such as glucosamine are not regulated by the Food and Drug Administration; active ingredients, purity and quality may vary greatly.